-Figures 1-13 and 1-14 contain the functional logic diagram of out-of-step blocking and an R-X diagram depicting an assumed swing-impedance locus superimposed on the associated distance relay characteristics.
-For an out-of-step condition, the impedance locus first enters the MOB characteristic, then later enters the MT (phase-distance trip function) characteristic.

-When MOB (A-B) picks up during the power swing, it applies the middle input to AND201.
-The top input is present from the NOT via OR201, since MT (A-B) has not operated yet.
-The bottom NOT input of AND201 is satisfied, since it is assumed that no phase is open, and the AND201 output energizes timer TL1 via OR207.

-If the impedance stays between the MOB and MT characteristics for the pickup time of TL1, an OSB output results.
-The OSB output is routed back to the top input of AND201 via OR201 to seal-in the OSB output for as long as MOB is picked up.
-The OSB output resets 50 ms after the swing-impedance locus leaves the MOB characteristic.
-The same logic is repeated for the distance functions associated with phase pairs B-C and C-A, and all three phase-pair outputs energize TL1 via OR207.
+Figures 1-11 and 1-12 show a functional diagram of the out-of-step blocking logic plus an R-X diagram depicting an assumed swing-impedance locus superimposed on the associated distance relay characteristics.
+For an outof-step condition, the impedance locus will first enter the MOB characteristic and then some time later it will enter the phase trip function.
+When MOB picks up during the power swing it will apply the upper input to AND201, and the lower input will be present from the NOT via OR203, since the phase trip function has not operated yet.
+AND201 will then produce an output to energize timer TL1.
+If the impedance stays between the MOB and phase trip function characteristic for the pickup time of TL1, an OSB output will result.
+The OSB output is routed back to the lower input of AND201 via OR203 to seal-in the OSB output for as long as the MOB is picked up.
+The OSB output will reset 50 ms. after the swing-impedance locus leaves the MOB characteristic.

-All three phase pairs are used to determine if the swing impedance is between the MOB and MT characteristics, since with a phase open one of these circuits can be left in service despite the removal of the two circuits whose distance functions are associated with the open phase.
-The phase-distance functions MT and MOB associated with the open pole cannot make a reliable measurement, and must be removed from service.
-This is indicated in Figure 1-14 by OR204, OR205, OR206, and the bottom NOT inputs to AND201, AND202, and AND203.

 OSB is always routed to block reclosing.
-OSB can be selected to block tripping of:

-- 1) All functions - All functions except the direct trip overcurrent functions

-3)Only the phase distance functions, or 4) no functions.

-For 2) and 3), each of the four distance zones (Zone 1,2,3, or 4) may be individually selected to be blocked or not..
+OSB can be selected to block tripping of 1) all functions, 2) all functions except the direct trip overcurrent functions, 3) only the phase distance functions, or 4) no functions.
+For 2) and 3), each of the four distance zones (Zone 1, 2, 3, or 4) may be individually selected to be blocked.

-Timer TL1 has an adaptive pickup feature with an initial pickup setting of 30 ms for the first slip cycle, and the pickup delay becomes progressively lower during successive slip cycles.
-This adaptive pickup provides improved capability to maintain the out-of-step output during the increasing slip frequencies that are typically encountered after the first slip cycle.
+Timer TL1 has an adaptive pickup feature that has an initial pickup setting of 30 ms. for the first slip cycle, and the pickup delay becomes progressively lower during successive slip cycles.
+This adaptive pickup provides improved capability to maintain the out-of-step output during the increasing slip frequencies that will typically be encountered after the first slip cycle.